vista-art/fragmentcolor/rfc/0001-pl-video-processor-proposal.md

 # RFC 01: PL Video Processor (vip)

-## Conclusion: Dropped in Favor of RFC 02: Rendering API Design
+## Archived: The API described here was dropped in favor of the new [Rendering API Design](https://hackmd.io/@crkcHgUfRSuhK8txmTiDtA/BkYhUG262/%2F_pf5CHKjSoCb9u1-NCzoTA)

 ## Request for Comments